Aricept094/OHSS-Prediction-Imbalanced-Data/README.md

 The script (`tune_ohss_pipeline.py`) expects input data in the following format:
 *   Two separate Excel files: `train_data.xlsx` and `test_data.xlsx`.
 *   These files should be placed in a directory specified by the hardcoded paths `train_data_path` and `test_data_path` within the script (currently `/home/[USEER_NAME]/my_data/`). **You will need to modify these paths.**
-*   The files should contain the features listed in `feature_list` within the script (corresponding to Table 1 in the paper) and the target variable `OHSS`.
+*   **Required Features:** The input data files (`train_data.xlsx`, `test_data.xlsx`) **must** contain the target variable `OHSS` and **all** of the following features (column names), exactly as listed.
+The script **will fail** if any of these columns are missing or named differently.
+Descriptions are based on the associated study:

+    *   `age`: Patient's age at baseline (Years).
+    *   `weight`: Patient's weight at baseline (Kilograms).
+    *   `Height`: Patient's height at baseline (Centimeters).
+    *   `Durationinfertility`: Duration of infertility at baseline (Years or relevant time unit).
+    *   `FSH`: Follicle-Stimulating Hormone level at baseline (IU/L).
+    *   `LH`: Luteinizing Hormone level at baseline (IU/L).
+    *   `numberofcunsumptiondrug`: Total number of stimulation drug doses consumed during the cycle.
+    *   `durationofstimulation`: Duration of ovarian stimulation (Days).
+    *   `numberRfulicule`: Count of follicles in the right ovary on the day of hCG trigger.
+    *   `numberLfulicule`: Count of follicles in the left ovary on the day of hCG trigger.
+    *   `numberofoocyte`: Total count of oocytes retrieved on egg retrieval day.
+    *   `metagha1oocyte`: Count of Metaphase I (MI) oocytes retrieved.
+    *   `metaghaze2oocyte`: Count of Metaphase II (MII) oocytes retrieved (mature oocytes).
+    *   `necrozeoocyte`: Count of necrotic (dead) oocytes retrieved.
+    *   `lowQualityoocyte`: Count of oocytes deemed low quality upon retrieval.
+    *   `Gvoocyte`: Count of Germinal Vesicle (GV) oocytes retrieved (immature).
+    *   `macrooocyte`: Count of macro-oocytes (abnormally large) retrieved.
+    *   `partogenesoocyte`: Count of spontaneously activated / parthenogenetic oocytes observed at denudation.
+    *   `numberembrio`: Total count of embryos developed post-retrieval.
+    *   `countspermogram`: Sperm count/concentration from baseline spermogram analysis.
+    *   `motilityspermogram`: Percentage of motile sperm from baseline spermogram analysis (%).
+    *   `morfologyspermogram`: Percentage of sperm with normal morphology from baseline spermogram analysis (%).
+    *   `gradeembrio`: Quality grade assigned to the embryo(s) (Categorical: e.g., Grade 1, 2, 3).
+    *   `Typecycle`: Type of treatment protocol used (Categorical: e.g., GnRH Agonist, GnRH Antagonist).
+    *   `reasoninfertility`: Identified cause or source of infertility (Categorical: e.g., Female Factor, Male Factor, Both, Unexpected/Unexplained).
+    *   `Typeofcunsumptiondrug`: Specific type of stimulation drug used (Categorical: e.g., Cinnal-f, Gonal-f, hMG).
+    *   `typeoftrigger`: Type of drug used for final oocyte maturation trigger (Categorical: e.g., GnRH Agonist, hCG, Dual Trigger).
+    *   `Typedrug`: Type of Drug Regimen/Protocol Detail (Categorical - *Note: Exact definition may depend on specific study encoding*).
+    *   `pregnancy`: History of previous pregnancy (Categorical: Positive/Negative).
+    *   `mense`: Regularity of menstrual cycle at baseline (Categorical: Regular/Irregular).
+    *   `Infertility`: Type of infertility at baseline (Categorical: Primary/Secondary).

-*   **Target Variable (`OHSS`):** Encoded as 0 for Uncomplicated OHSS (Painless/Mild) and 1 for Complicated OHSS (Moderate/Severe).
+*   **Target Variable (`OHSS`):** Must be present as a column.
+Encoded as **0 for Uncomplicated OHSS** (corresponding to original categories 'Painless' or 'Mild' OHSS) and **1 for Complicated OHSS** (corresponding to original categories 'Moderate' or 'Severe' OHSS).
 *   **Data Preprocessing:** The script assumes the input data has already been handled for missing values (e.g., using imputation methods like those described in the paper - Random Forest for continuous, mean for categorical).

-**For testing purposes:** You may want to create a small, synthetic, or anonymized dummy dataset following the expected structure and column names to run the script and verify its functionality.
+**For testing purposes:** You may want to create a small, synthetic, or anonymized dummy dataset following the expected structure and including *all* required column names (features + target) to run the script and verify its functionality.

 ## Usage

 1.  **Modify Paths:** Open `tune_ohss_pipeline.py` and update the `train_data_path`, `test_data_path`, and `log_directory_base` variables to point to your data location and desired output directory.
+2.  **Prepare Data:** Ensure your `train_data.xlsx` and `test_data.xlsx` files are in the correct location and contain all the required features (with exact names and described content) listed in the "Data" section above, along with the `OHSS` target variable (encoded 0/1).
-2.  **Run the Script:** Execute the main script from your terminal within the activated virtual environment:
+3.  **Run the Script:** Execute the main script from your terminal within the activated virtual environment:
     ```bash
     python tune_ohss_pipeline.py
     ```
-3.  **Process:** This script will initiate a Ray Tune hyperparameter optimization process, running a large number of trials (defined by `num_samples=15000`) to find the best combination of preprocessing steps, feature subsets, data augmentation techniques (SMOTE variants), models, and hyperparameters based on the `recall_mean` metric.
+4.  **Process:** This script will initiate a Ray Tune hyperparameter optimization process, running a large number of trials (defined by `num_samples=15000`) to find the best combination of preprocessing steps, feature subsets, data augmentation techniques (SMOTE variants), models, and hyperparameters based on the `recall_mean` metric.
-4.  **Output:**
+5.  **Output:**
     *   The script will create a main log directory (`log_directory_base`) named with the execution timestamp.
     *   Inside, it will create subdirectories for each Ray Tune trial.
     *   Each trial directory will contain logs, saved intermediate dataframes (`.csv`), configuration details, and potentially saved unfitted/fitted model files (`.joblib`).